Chart Color Schemes

 Padstow Heights is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Padstow Heights' dwelling structures, as per the latest Census, consisted of 72.4% houses and 27.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 61.5% houses and 38.4% other dwellings.
-Home ownership in Padstow Heights was at 41.8%, with mortgaged dwellings at 42.2% and rented ones at 16.0%.
-The median monthly mortgage repayment was $2,500, higher than Sydney metro's average of $2,240.
-The median weekly rent in Padstow Heights was $495, compared to Sydney metro's $425.
-Nationally, Padstow Heights' mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Dwelling structure in Padstow Heights, as evaluated at the latest Census on 28 August 2016, comprised 72.4% houses and 27.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 61.5% houses and 38.4% other dwellings.
+Home ownership in Padstow Heights stood at 41.8%, with mortgaged dwellings at 42.2% and rented dwellings at 16.0%.
+The median monthly mortgage repayment was $2,500, higher than Sydney metro's $2,240 average.
+Median weekly rent in Padstow Heights was $495, compared to Sydney metro's $425.
+Nationally, Padstow Heights' mortgage repayments were significantly higher than the Australian average of $1,863 as of 2017-2018, while rents were substantially above the national figure of $375 for the same period.

 Frequently Asked Questions - Housing